Alexandria Ocasio-Cortez Slammed With Third Ethics Complaint

 — Alexandria Ocasio-Cortez (@AOC) February 15, 2019

 Backer has said that his motivation to target Ocasio-Cortez is due to his deep “disdain for socialism.”
-To pursue this goal, the Washington, D.C. based lawyer founded his own PAC, pointedly named “Stop AOC.”
+To pursue this goal, the Washington, D.C., lawyer founded his own PAC, pointedly named “Stop AOC.”